-The landlord is entitled to an order of possession.
-The landlord is entitled to a monetary order for unpaid rent.
+The landlord is entitled to an order of possession and a monetary order for unpaid rent.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.